-- 6. Extent of wind scoured, blowouts and/or depositional areas: Deposition and blowouts by wind are not expected. - 7.
-Amount of litter movement (describe size and distance expected to travel): Due to steepness of the site, litter redistribution by water is common and expected in water flow patterns. - 8.
-Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): The expected average soil stability is 3.
-Surface rock fragments, litter, and vegetation cover aid in reducing erosion.
-Surface textures are very channery clay loam, very gravelly clay loam, clay loam and clay. - Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Soil surface horizon is 2 to 4 inches deep.
-Structure is mostly moderately medium platy parting to moderate or strong fine granular structure.
-Surface color mostly pale brown (10YR 6/3) to light yellowish brown (10YR 6/4). - 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Due to steepness and moderate amounts of rock fragments of this site, vegetation only has minimum effect on infiltration and runoff.
-This site is characterized by a slight dominance of grasses over shrubs with a light canopy of scattered trees.
-When well vegetated the cover lends to slowing runoff and allowing for some infiltration. - 11.
-Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None - 12.
-Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):

-Dominant: Warm season perennial grasses > Half shrubs

-Sub-dominant: Cool season perennial grasses >= Large shrubs > Trees = Forbs
+6. Extent of wind scoured, blowouts and/or depositional areas: None.
+7. Amount of litter movement (describe size and distance expected to travel): Litter movement or redistribution by water is common and expected in water flow patterns.
+Some litter removal in water flow patterns is expected.
+8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): The expected average soil stability is 3.
+Surface fragments, litter, and vegetation cover aid in reducing erosion.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Soil surface horizon is 1 to 3 inches deep.
+Structure is mostly weak-moderate, thin-thick platy or moderate fine prismatic.
+Color can vary depending on parent material.
+See specific soil survey for additional site information.
+10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: This site is characterized by a relatively even distribution of perennial grasses with scattered low shrubs and is well distributed across the site and lends to slowing runoff and allowing for some infiltration.
+11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None.
+This site has a sodium-affected layer (Btn) between 2 and 5 inches; this layer may have a prismatic or blocky structure and could be mistaken for a compaction layer as it is somewhat difficult to excavate.
+This salt-affected layer may be exposed in areas where the surface horizon has been scoured or eroded from the soil surface.
+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Warm season grasses > Sub-dominant: Low shrubs > Cool season grasses > Large shrubs Other: Forbs > cacti Additional: 13.
+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): All plant functional groups are adapted to survival in all but the most severe droughts.
+Severe winter droughts affect the shrubs the most.
+Severe summer droughts affect grasses the most.
+14. Average percent litter cover (%) and depth ( in): 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annualnraduction).
+The evacted annual total production in an average year is 250 - 350 lbs/ac.
+DIOGUCHOID.
+THE EXPECIEU annual iolal broduction in an average vear is 200 - 500 105/ac